 Nessa Class is our Key Stage 2 area.
-They are taught by Mr Avery (Head of School) in the Mornings and Mrs Powdrill and Mrs Peace in the afternoons.
+They are taught by Mr Avery (Head of School) in the Mornings and Mrs Powdrill and Mrs Pearce in the afternoons.

 Nessa are a very enthusiastic class who love learning, being active, using ICT and working together.
 We love finding out that work becomes easier because we get smarter.